 Autumn Shelton smiles from the entrance of a cannabis farm with a perfectly round pregnant belly.
-She’s two months shy from giving birth, but four years into a partnership with Autumn Brands, a Santa Barbara County licensed cannabis cultivator in the foothills of Carpinteria, California.
+She’s two months shy from giving birth but four years into a partnership with Autumn Brands, a Santa Barbara County licensed cannabis cultivator in the foothills of Carpinteria, California.
 A pregnant woman actively working in the industry may seem out of place, but it’s completely safe to be around the fragrant herb.
 She explains that the principal psychoactive component of cannabis, known as Tetrahydrocannabinol or THC, isn’t activated unless heated or processed, thus debunking the first of many myths surrounding the newly legal plant.
-She, alongside Hanna Brand make up fifty-percent of the women-owned business, while Hanna’s father and mother, Hans and Ester, own twenty-five percent, as does her brother, Johnny.
+She, alongside Hanna Brand, makes up fifty percent of the women-owned business, while Hanna’s father and mother, Hans and Ester, own twenty-five percent, as does her brother, Johnny.

 Cannabis wasn’t their first intention.
 The Brands have a long history of flower cultivation, dating back over a century of growing high-quality tulips in Holland.
-When the Brands moved to America in 1986, the family established B&H Flowers, hired Autumn as CFO, and grew Gerbera, Dianthus, and Hydrangea among other varieties.
-Years later, when a free trade agreement weakened the domestic flower industry, Hans urged Autumn to research cannabis with hopes to include his children in a new business model.
+When the Brands moved to America in 1986, the family established B&H Flowers, hired Autumn as CFO, and grew Gerbera, Dianthus, and Hydrangea, among other varieties.
+Years later, when a free trade agreement weakened the domestic flower industry, Hans urged Autumn to research cannabis with hopes of including his children in a new business model.
 After reviewing excessive regulations – much stricter than farming or flower cultivation – Autumn discovered they had the resources to legally grow marijuana for medicinal use.
-Once Hans gave the green light, the new company, Autumn Brands, transformed the flower farm into a pristine cannabis growing facility.
+Once Hans gave the green light, the new company, Autumn Brands, transformed the flower farm into pristine cannabis growing facility.
 This was a trend for many local farmers when recreational use became legal in 2018.
 Though many growers had never tried cannabis, including Hans, high demand for the controversial plant meant cannabis was the new cash crop.
-With greenhouse infrastructures already in place and agricultural experience well in hand, the Carpinteria Valley, once known as the “Flower Basket” of the nation, quickly turned into one of the top producing cannabis regions in the state.
-The switch benefitted not only producers, but workers as well with health benefits, safer working environments, and higher wages to the point where employees can now afford to live in the California beach town.
-Autumn Brands has set a high-quality standard for their cannabis growing neighbors, even showing appreciation to employees through monthly barbecues to honor birthdays.
+With greenhouse infrastructures already in place and agricultural experience well in hand, the Carpinteria Valley, once known as the “Flower Basket” of the nation, quickly turned into one of the top-producing cannabis regions in the state.
+The switch benefitted both producers and workers with health benefits, safer working environments, and higher wages to the point where employees can now afford to live in the California beach town.
+Autumn Brands has set a high-quality standard for their cannabis-growing neighbors, even showing appreciation to employees through monthly barbecues to honor birthdays.
 “You know, you spend most of your day at work,” Hanna Brand said.
 “And to see people making good money and enjoying being here feels really good.”

-So how did a leader in the philanthropic community, a top PR agent, and esteemed writer and editor get into cannabis?
-It started with Tina’s passion to give loved ones the best quality of life, at the end of their lives.
+So how did a leader in the philanthropic community, a top PR agent, and an esteemed writer and editor get into cannabis?
+It started with Tina’s passion to give loved ones the best quality of life at the end of their lives.
 “Following a healthy, active lifestyle, my eighty-three-year-old father suffered a major heart attack and was diagnosed with inoperable heart failure,” Tina said.
-Her father never drank or took prescription medication, and prided himself on never consuming over the counter medications.
+Her father never drank or took prescription medication and prided himself on never consuming over-the-counter medications.
 Following the heart attack, he began suffering from anxiety, sleep deprivation, and pain which led to ingesting handfuls of prescription medications morning and night.
-“It absolutely broke my heart that this man was going to die, not just from heart disease, but from the medication’s side-effects,” Tina said.
+“It absolutely broke my heart that this man was going to die, not just from heart disease, but from the medication’s side effects,” Tina said.
 Her mother and brother had died years before, which changed her and her father’s perspective on primary care.
 “I pledged I wouldn’t let (my father) suffer, and I would do everything in my power to make his transition as peaceful as I could.”
 It was then she turned to cannabis.
 “I purchased edibles and began dosing him for sleep, pain, and anxiety.
-“It obviously didn’t save his life, but absolutely made the life he had left better.”
+“It obviously didn’t save his life but absolutely made the life he had left better.”

 These women, along with Autumn Brands, CARP Growers, and similar growers in the county, are not only breaking a mold, they’re also building a new one.
 With a passion for a quality product and quality of life for consumers and employees, Carpinteria farmers are shining a light on the future of cannabis by turning over a new leaf.